huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 />

 ### Conclusion
 Lewis Hamilton has consistently outperformed George Russell in terms of total points earned.
-Despite both drivers participating in races together, Hamilton's points significantly outweigh those of Russell.
+Despite both drivers participating in races together, Hamilton's points significantly outIigh those of Russell.
 This analysis reaffirms Hamilton's dominance in the sport compared to Russell, indicating Hamilton as the driver who scores the most points.

 ## Qualification & Race Comparison
 4. Which driver is better during qualification, and which is better during the race?